piotrswiecik/piotrswiecik/README.md

 - 👋 Hi, I’m @piotrswiecik
-- 👀 I’m interested in quantitative finance, applied mathematics and artificial intelligence.
+- 👀 I’m interested in applied mathematics, artificial intelligence and cloud technologies.
-- 🌱 I’m currently working in Java, C++ and C.
+- 🌱 I’m currently working in Java, Python and C++.
-- 💞️ I’m looking to collaborate on quantitative finance & ML projects.
 - 📫 How to reach me: piotr.swiecik@gmail.com

 <!---